crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 but with competing incentives, working on the same system.
 It is often the case they may have different management teams and in the worst case different entire organizations.
 If they can't agree it leads to friction in an organization.
-There are two ways to view friction.
-A wise man said to me if there is no friction then you are doing it wrong.
-Friction is typically avoided in business.
-It seems like smart people who are doing an intellectual activity should not have friction in business.
-But this is not the case, there is friction, and here is where it will occur when you do not use libraries or mirco-services.
-Both libraries and microservices offer the reduced friction but the libraries are thrown out the door for "faster deployment", with a total disregard for the costs of microservices.

-The programmers know about the friction, by repetition and experience; and they want to avoid the friction at all costs.
+The programmers know about the friction, by repetition and experience; and they want to avoid the friction.

-The last time they felt the friction it was probably a mean senior programmer like me, doing a code review, telling them how they could improve their code.
-They wanted to go rock-climbing or whatever else and had already worked 50 hours to get the code working and tested.
-Now here I come asking them to spend another 20 rewriting the code in a code review.
-But the code worked before, and will be functionally equivalent; is it worth their time, their life?

-To the so-called senior programmer doing the review, it is worth the time.
-But in this code review it is rarely considered; is the time spent improving this code or even having this discussion, worth it?
-Does the business benefit, or are we merely doing intellectual wanking?
-Most of it is intellectual wanking and the code will not live long enough for it to matter how the internals are written or if the log levels are ar the right warn or error level.
-But these details will come up in a code review and be debated.
-One of my favorite Java code review practices is around access modifiers on variables, and if a public variable should be made private (and final.)
-You can spend a year coding python and never think about access modifiers because they don't exist (for better or worse), and then arrive in a Java code review and spend ten minutes discussing access modifiers.
-Was it a wasted ten minutes of your life?
-Most likely it was wasted, yes.

-If no one uses a variable maliciously or mistakenly than it is more work to make it private (and final); but this best practice is anyway considered _de rigeur_ in Java.

-But the code only needs to be good enough; the code is never perfect.
-There are more important things to work on, or not work on.
+Friction comes in the form of code-reviews, design reviews, and interaction with other groups of programmers with other approaches, other preferences.
+With one shared code-base the culture needs to agree on certain approaches.
+With microservices the cultural clashes can be avoided to a large degree.

 ### The joy of microservice programming

-To avoid these "how to code" and "what is art" debates, introverted programmers will flee to the land of microservices, where we do not need to talk to each-other.

-For the programmer working on the microservice it is a kind of nirvana; a drug-like experience.
+For the programmer working on the microservice it is a kind of nirvana.

-You are back to being in college coding alone on a project, and the only grade is "does it work."
-You get to experience the creative joy of authoring something yourself unencumbered.
+You get to experience the creative joy of authoring something yourself, maybe unencumbered.
-You can use all the latest fads of coding, and no one will realize are trying out new techniques which allow you to experiment with new tech; which may or may not be good for business.

-The cost is incredible; 60% more than what the project should have cost.
+But the cost to achieve this isolatoin can be incredible; 60% more than what the project should have cost.
 Most of this cost is maintenance, care and feeding of your microservice, which you will not experience after you launch it.
-With your improved skills in microservices, you can move on to the next shop where they are struggling to comprehend this amazing discovery.
-But you with your microservice experience can now shed the light, and show the management team that while they have 60% less money in their pocket, the happiness is worth it.

-The programmers are never *billed back* for this additional 60% cost; the toilet in your newly remodeled bathroom may cease to flush, all you can do is pay more to maintain it.

-Once the toilet is in place, you can't survive without one.
+As a business you need even more programmers, more software plumbing.

-You now need even more,the software plumbing and the programmers who minted it for you.
+The programmers who know the services arch are the programmers who minted it for you.
 And you need more of them to do it.

 Instead of needing one programmer, you now need a team of programmers to maintain the microservice.